Skip to main content

 int block_lt() asm "BLOCKLT";

-Returns the starting logical time of the current block.
+Returns the logical time at the beginning of the current block.

 config_param